Browse Journals and Peer-Reviewed Series

-Frontiers in Public Health Services and Systems Research (College of Public Health)
+Frontiers in Public Health Services and Systems Research (Center for Public Health Systems and Services Research)

 Frontiers in Public Health Services and Systems Research features peer-reviewed articles that offer brief descriptions of preliminary findings from an ongoing or recently completed empirical study or quality improvement project that answers a question of importance regarding the organization, financing, and/or delivery of public health services; the structure, operation, and/or management of public health delivery systems; the application of quality improvement methods in public health settings; and/or the impact of these endeavors on population health.
 Findings must have the potential to guide future public health practice, health policy, and/or research.
 Frontiers is intended to provide quick access to actionable public health infrastructure research to improve public health practice at the state or local level.
 It is of use to practitioners, policymakers, and researchers.